arturogutierrez/arturogutierrez.github.io/_posts/2016-09-16-creating-enums-with-associated-data-in-kotlin.md

 comments: true
 ---

-Lately, I've been developing in Swift, due to job reasons, and I love the [Swift's enum with associated values][swiftenums].
-If you don't know them I'll show you an example but, I can you something, you will love them too!.
+Lately, I've been developing in Swift due to job reasons and I love the [Swift's enum with associated values][swiftenums].
+If you don't know them I'll show you an example but, I can tell you something, you will love them too!.

 Usually, an `enum` can contain associated data but the type of that data should be the same for all enum cases.
 Example: